Subhradip1999/custom-tcp-server/README.md

 Step 2.
 Make sure the g++ compiler is already installed, if not, then install the g++.

-Step 3.
-Open the terminal, run below cmd:
+Step 3. goto custom-tcp-server -> simple_server; Open the terminal, run below cmd:

         g++ -o server server.cpp TcpServer.cpp